 Additional funding information can be found at the Graduate School website.

-The Department of Agricultural and Resource Economics (DARE) at Colorado State University is recruiting students to participate in research projects in the general area of Food Economics, Marketing and Policy, Economics of Local or Regional Food Systems, and/or Industrial Organization.
+The Department of Agricultural and Resource Economics (DARE) at Colorado State University is recruiting graduate students to participate in research projects in the general areas of Food Economics, Food Marketing and Policy, Applied Industrial Organization, and the Economic Analysis of Local/ Regional Food Systems.
+Applicants are eligible to receive the prestigious S. Lee Gray Scholarship in Agricultural and Resource Economics and the DARE Graduate Award.
 More information